 The CFB publishes a training schedule on its website and publicizes the deadline for attending a training.
-The 2021 deadline is May 17, 2021 (the final day of the disclosure period reported in the 32-day pre-election primary disclosure statement), except that candidates seeking an early public funds payment must complete a training 30 days before the applicable payment date.
+The 2023 deadline is May 22, 2023 (the final day of the disclosure period reported in the 32-day pre-election primary disclosure statement), except that candidates seeking an early public funds payment must complete a training by May 22, 2023, or 15 business days before the applicable payment date, whichever is earlier.

-No violation for nonparticipants who are eligible for the small campaign registration requirements, pursuant to Board Rule 2-01(f).
+No violation will be recommended for nonparticipants who are eligible for the small campaign registration requirements, pursuant to Board Rule 2-01(f).

-I. FAILING TO ATTEND A MANDATORY DEBATE
+I. FAILURE TO ATTEND A MANDATORY DEBATE